rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: We heard Bradly say they're investigating ways to see how you could state what you're export set is.
 So let's say from a user model perspective, there's something that node recognizes that allows you to specify upfront what you're fixed shape is, what that could be built on top of is a reflective layer (nothing exists for this now), but you're opting into that where you state I'm playing by new rules that say I have a fixed state that I cannot change dynamically.
 If you do this, then we don't need to execute to discover what that shape is.
 In other words, either you have that thing and you don't need to execute, in which case you have to be a default export and again we know the shape of that as well...

-YK: I would be happy to explore that
+YK: I would be happy to explore that.

 BF: We have prototyped out exactly that, You can model it with two ES modules right now.